The e5 (formerly known as KEY) Program

 - Transfer students may not apply during their first semester at the University;

-- Take Five Scholars may not apply for the KEY Program.
+- Take Five Scholars may not apply for the e5 Program.

-Applications are available online here at each of several information sessions held each semester and on the web at http://www.rochester.edu/entrepreneurship/programs/#collapse115.
+Applications are available online here and at several information sessions held each semester and on the web.
 Applications are due no later than the first of November in the fall semester or the first Thursday after Spring Break in the spring term.
-Students should submit their KEY Program materials to Lattimore 312.
+Students should submit their e5 Program materials to Lattimore 312.
 Letters of recommendation are due the same day as the application and should be sent directly to Lattimore 312.

-A list of courses that has been developed with entrepreneurship in mind can be found at http://www.rochester.edu/entrepreneurship/courses/.
+A list of courses that has been developed with entrepreneurship in mind can be found here.
 Students should also consult the faculty with whom they want to study, and/or the appropriate departmental administrators to be sure that the courses they want to take will be offered, and that they are adequately prepared for the courses they intend to take.
-Each applicant needs to arrange for two full-time faculty members to send letters of recommendation to the KEY Review Board on his or her behalf.
-One letter focuses on the applicant's academic preparedness, and the other comments on the proposed KEY program.
+Each applicant needs to arrange for two letters of recommendation to be sent to the e5 Review Board on his or her behalf.
+The academic recommendation letter focuses on the applicant's academic preparedness from a full-time faculty member, and the program recommendation letter comments on the quality and sincerity of the proposed e5 program.
+The program recommendation letter does not need to come from a faculty member, but they should be able to speak to the project.

 A special review process exists for all proposed courses taught at the graduate level or outside the Colleges of Arts, Sciences, Engineering and Eastman School of Music; such courses are normally not approved.
 Undergraduate courses taught at the Simon School are acceptable, however.

-The Kauffman Entrepreneurial Year Review Board assumes that the following criteria will be met:
+The e5 Review Board assumes that the following criteria will be met:

 - The intent of the proposed program is to create a new enterprise that generates value or to analytically examine such an enterprise, the value it created, and the processes involved.